cits3007/cits3007.github.io/src/assessment.md

 The exam will be available for 48 hours from its publication on LMS to its due date, and can be submitted at any time within that range.
 It should take about 2 hours' work to complete.

+As this is the first year in which CITS3007 has run, no past exams are available.
+Sample exam-style questions will be discussed in the final lecture (week 12).

 {#